-6.4.1 Activation data generation and installation

-Activation of data consists of physical keys and pass phrase.
+- 6.4.1 Activation data generation and installation Activation of data consists of physical keys and passphrase.
 It is input by a Security Officer or a CA Operator.
-Physical access to the CA server is described in this document [5.1.2 Physical access].

-6.4.2 Activation data protection

-Pass phrase as activation data will be protected for usage and modification defined in the other rule.

-6.4.3 Other aspects of activation data
+Physical access to the CA server is described in this document [5.1.2 Physical access]. - 6.4.2 Activation data protection Passphrase as activation data will be protected from usage and modification defined in the other rule. - 6.4.3 Other aspects of activation data No stipulation